Things To Tell Your Designer Before Starting a Project

 All websites, particularly e-commerce ones, need SSL certificates to show users that their pages are safe to visit and that transactions can be made safely.
-Not having SSL certificates installed can also negatively impact your page speeds and SEO.
+Not having SSL certificate installed can also negatively impact your page speeds and SEO.

 Ensure your designer knows these requirements and check if they can source and install the SSL certificates for you.